K. V. Anand: Craft, style, and technical collaborations

 Anand collaborated with composer Harris Jayaraj, editor Anthony and the writer duo Subha for several of his ventures, describing them as "constant fixtures".
-While noting he shared a good rapport with Jayaraj, he stated that Anthony was like his "alter ego" and "his biggest critic", with the pair often working closely during the post-production stages of films.
+While noting he shared a good rapport with Harris, he stated that Anthony was like his "alter ego" and "his biggest critic", with the pair often working closely during the post-production stages of films.
 He met the writer duo Suresh and Bala of Subha, during his stint as a photojournalist with India Today.
-Actor Jagan has a part in most of his films.
-Despite being a cinematographer himself, Anand opted not to wield the camera for his directorial ventures and actively tried to select different cinematographers for each of his projects, although Soundararajan and Abhinandhan Ramanujam each worked with him on more than one project.
+Actor Jagan appeared in most of his films.
+Despite being a cinematographer himself, Anand chose not to photograph his directorial ventures and actively tried to select different cinematographers for each of his projects, although Soundararajan and Abhinandhan Ramanujam each worked with him on more than one project.

 During the script-writing process, Anand often finished up to six drafts, though he rarely "lock[ed]" his scripts as they were always open to changes for improvisations on the shooting spot.
 He often rephrased dialogues, and sometimes invented titles during the drafting process, being constantly on the lookout for short and crisp titles.
 His film titles were usually in chaste Tamil, such as Kana Kandaen, Ayan, Ko, Anegan and Kavan.